 Grand Nagus Zek unexpectedly arrives on the station.
 When he reveals the revisions he plans to make to the Rules of Acquisition, Quark fears he may have gone insane and resolves to find out what's going on.

-- Breather Episode: After the back to back to back seriousness of Life Support, Heart Of Stone and Destiny, this episode is a comical romp focused on Quark.
+- Breather Episode: After the back to back to back to back seriousness of the Past Tense 2-parter, Life Support, Heart Of Stone and Destiny, this episode is a comical romp focused on Quark.

 - Call-Back: Prophet!Sisko noted that Zek wanted to see how the game ended.
 "The game" was how Sisko described the concept of linear time to the Prophets.